-The Instruction Book "Congratulations, 1000% Entrepreneurial Potential" contains the 1000 most often appearing queries + answers, for successfully completing online assessments.
-It is self-help in the sense of conveying the entrepreneurial ideal as a general social ideal, but also for successfully completing the online assessments themselves.
-The Instruction Book shows the ambivalence between conveyed self-confidence and the reason why people are doing online assessments in the first place – insecurity.
+The registered instructional self-help book "Congratulations, 1000% Entrepreneurial Potential" contains the 1000 most often appearing items+answers.
+It is self-help in the sense of conveying the entrepreneurial spirit as a universal ideal, but also for successfully completing the online assessments themselves.
+The book shows the ambiguity between conveyed personality traits and the reason online assessments are legitimized in the first place – insecurity.

-In the moment of procrastination, we live with a constant feeling of guilt: leisure time translates into wasted time since it fails to serve labor productivity.
-The gesture of self-optimization can be interpreted as a gesture of procrastination, with the difference that the former disguises our feeling of guilt.
-Self-optimization is self-sustaining; our initiating self-optimization allows the consumption of optimization content to continue further.
-Quite pragmatically, optimization leads to more optimization...
+In the moment of procrastination, we live with a constant feeling of guilt: free time translates into wasted time since it fails to serve labor productivity.
+The gesture of self-optimization can be interpreted as a gesture of procrastination,

 Finn Jakob Reinhardt